kmdoyle2/kmdoyle2.github.io/index.markdown

 ## Welcome to the Project

 This is the main content area.
+Testing.

 You can use [Grid Classes](https://mmistakes.github.io/minimal-mistakes/docs/utility-classes/#grids) here to create columns if you want features side-by-side.